Skip to content

 In this example, the broker “costs” $750,000.
 But the seller walks away with $1,500,000 more than if they had sold on their own.

-That isn’t a guarantee — it’s an observed pattern.
-And it’s the economic logic that explains why the vast majority of SME sellers choose to work with a broker.
+That isn’t a guarantee — it’s a pattern we see in well-prepared files.
+And it’s the economic logic that explains why many SME sellers choose to work with a broker.

 Hidden fees to watch for